rustshop/npcnix/README.md

-Since the npcnix-managed systems "pull" their configuration, security posture of the whole system can be improved (in comparison to a ssh-based approach), as active remote access is not even necessary, and permission system can be centralized around the *store* write privileges.
+Since the npcnix-managed systems "pull" their configuration, security posture of the whole system can be improved (in comparison to an ssh-based approach), as active remote access is not even necessary, and permission system can be centralized around the *store* write privileges.